Keezhadi excavation site: Fourth phase

 The fourth phase of the excavation was conducted between 2017 and 2018, bringing out 5,820 artifacts.
 Work in this phase was conducted by the Tamil Nadu Archaeology Department.
 Six carbon samples collected from the fourth phase of excavation were sent to Beta Analytic, Miami, Florida, USA for Accelerator Mass Spectrometry (AMS) dating; samples collected at a depth of 353 cm, were dated between 580 BCE and the 1st century CE.
 The graffiti marks on the artifacts obtained from the excavation site were said to be similar to the Indus Valley script by the excavators.
 Bisnupriya Basak questioned whether the sherds actually came from the same level that was dated to the 6th century BCE.
 Some of the marks might have been made during the pottery-making process.
 Archaeologist E. Harsha Vardhan commented that “we cannot state scientifically that the Tamil-Brahmi script belongs to the sixth century BC” on the basis of this report.

 Fifth phase

 In June 2019, the Tamil Nadu Archaeology Department began the fifth phase of excavation led by Dr R Sivanantham.
 This phase was completed in four to five months in which 15 trenches was planned to be dug.
-In the this stage, Sangam-era bricks and more than 700 objects were found and these have been sent for testing.
+In this stage, Sangam-era bricks and more than 700 objects were found and these have been sent for testing.
 As of 2020, the preliminary report of the fifth phase of excavations was nearing completion.